amyreese/dotlink/README.md

 Once the mapping is in place, run Dotlink, and tell it where you repository is, as well as where you want it to deploy to:

-    $ dotlink -s path/to/repository [[[user@]host:]path/to/target]
+    $ dotlink [path/to/repository] [[[user@]host:]path/to/target]

-Targets can include local paths, or remote paths accessible via ssh by providing a hostname as well as username if different than your current login.
+The source path is optional; Dotlink will assume it's your current directory if it finds a `dotfiles` mapping file unless you specify otherwise.
+The target path is also optional, and assumed to be your local home directory.

-If you don't give a target path, Dotlink will assume you want to deploy to your home directory; this works for remote targets too.
+Targets can also include local paths, or remote paths accessible via ssh by providing a hostname as well as username if different than your current login.

 todo